 I use an app called PLANN to layout my edited pictures and see if they look good on my feed.
-I previously used VSCOcam to do this but I don’t like it anymore.
-I love Plann because you can edit your pictures, schedule your posts and set reminders to post on Instagram.
+Previously, I used VSCOcam to do this but I don’t like it anymore.
+Plann is great because you can edit your pictures, schedule your posts and set reminders to post on Instagram.
 Another great app for this is Planoly.
-I find it helps to see how my pictures will look with my Instagram feed, but that’s totally up to you!
+It helps to see how my pictures will look with my Instagram feed, but that’s totally up to you!

 I hope you found this post helpful.
 Obviously not everyone does the same thing as me and I’m definitely not a professional in photography, but I hope you got something out of it.
 Do you have any tips for taking Instagram pictures?
 Let me know in the comments below!